ReturnFI/Hysteria2/README.md

 - `$port`: 2087 or any port you want to use

+- /path/to/ca.key and /path/to/ca.crt to /root/hysteria/ca.key and /root/hysteria/ca.crt

 - `$sha256` : Use the sha256-key from the [sha256-key](https://github.com/H-Return/Hysteria2?tab=readme-ov-file#sha256-key) section obtained with the Python script

 - `$obfspassword` : Use this [website](https://www.avast.com/random-password-generator) to generate a password